Ramin-AI/online-store-Systems_Analysis_and_Design-/README.md

 - Sign in as Admin:
-login with:
-Name: Ramin
+1. Name: Ramin
-Password: onlineshop2468
+2. Password: onlineshop2468